 Form and function are two basic principles to designing objects.
 Function may include the dimensions for an intended space or the comfort to sit for long periods of time.
-Examples of form include knobs or drawer pulls.
-Each of these examples beg for both perspectives, the formula form + function.
+Examples of form include drawer pulls, scissors, or a chair.
+Each of these examples beg for both a formula perspective: form + function.

 Degens, H, Erskine R. M., Morse C. I., (2009) Disproportionate Changes in Skeletal Muscle Strength and Size in Resistance Training and Ageing, J Musculoskelet Neuronal Interact 2009; 9(3):123-129